-Connected cars are automobiles with built-in cellular data connections designed to power a range of services including in-car WiFi connectivity.
-These options are becoming mainstream features on new vehicles and will likely become standard equipment on all vehicles.
+Connected cars are automobiles with built-in cellular data connections designed to power a range of services including in-car Wi-Fi connectivity.

-Because these systems rely on outside internet connections, car manufacturers are partnering with cellular equipment and service providers to supply cellular based data solutions.
+Because these systems rely on outside internet connections, car manufacturers partner with cellular equipment and service providers to supply cellular-based data solutions.
 There are no existing standards, so features and cellular plan availability will depend on the specific vehicle's model and year.

-Vehicles are coming equipped with equipment and services provided by OnStar, Entire and SYNC Connect - with data plans available from AT&T and Verizon.
+Vehicles with this feature come equipped with equipment and services provided by manufacturer connectivity and telematics services, such as OnStar, Entire, SYNC Connect, and others, backed with data plans available from the carriers, primarily AT&T, but some do use T-Mobile and Verizon.

 Connected cars can provide a wide variety of capabilities, depending on the manufacturer, model year, and vehicle options.
 These capabilities can include: